Between 28 and 40 weeks you’re on the countdown to meeting your baby. Here’s what you need to know about that final third.

 You might also want something to pass time in case labour takes a while, which it might if your partner has an induction.
 For example, take a book or iPad with films loaded on to it.

 Load the cupboards up before your partner gives birth.
-When the baby comes, you might all feel like hibernating for a while instead of queueing at the supermarket.
+When the baby comes, you might all feel like hibernating for a while instead of queuing at the supermarket.
 Stock up on toilet paper, maternity pads, nappies, formula (if using) and pre-cooked meals in the freezer.

 10. Know the signs of labour